 No need to check this list twice: we’ve rounded up a batch of holiday cookie recipes that absolutely must make an appearance on your holiday table (and will end up on your Instagram).
-These are the best holiday cookies to mail, bake, and swap all season long.
+These are 23 of the best holiday cookie recipes to mail, bake, and swap all season long.

 What Makes A Great Holiday Cookie Recipe?

 A great holiday cookie is one that’s beautiful, flavorful, stands up to shipping, and not too difficult to make (since they need to be made in bulk).
 This selection of recipes hit all the requisite holiday cookie flavors — molasses, ginger, sugar, and spice.

 And also, these holiday cookie recipes are doable for anything from a cookie swap to a mega-baking session.
 In other words, all the doughs can be made in advance, frozen (except the meringues), and all are easy to gift.

 You’ll want to master how to mail holiday cookies so they don’t break in transport and the key is good packing.
 All of these holiday cookie recipes are sturdy enough to hold up in the mail except the lace cookie and the meringues, which are best within a few days of being baked.

 However, wrapping them right helps too!
 We recommend wrapping them in a paper in a cookie box and then placing the bubble wrapped cookie box in a shipping container.

 More Than 20 Of The Best Holiday Cookie Recipes

 From tried-and-true crowd-pleasers to creative twists, gluten-free and vegan to classics remade, here are more than twenty holiday cookie recipes worth the effort!

 What’s not to love about classic linzers?
 Choose a festive cookie-cutter shape, and give this old favorite an update with the irresistible combination of chocolate and hazelnuts.